The beautiful hortus botanicus in Amsterdam

 Free guided tours

 The hortus offers free guided tours.
 From 1 February to 31 October free tours are offered every Sunday starting at 2pm.
 During summer, from 1 June to 31 August, additional free tours are offered on every Saturday starting at 3pm.
-For more information on guided tours click here.
+You will find more information on guided tours on their website.

 Tips for drinks